onomondo/onomondo-live/README.md

 # onomondo-live

-Get packets sent from your devices, and save them as a PCAP file.
+Intercept all data between a device and the network, seen from the network's perspective.

+Output to a PCAP file, or pipe to another tool that can read PCAP files (like Wireshark).

 ## Installation

+You need to have [Mode](https://nodejs.org/en/download/) and `npm` installed on your system.

-`$ npm install onomondo-live -g`
+`$ npm install onomondo-live --global`

 ## Usage

+Write to file:
+`$ onomondo-live --token=a1b2c3 --sim=012345678 --filename=output.pcap`

+Pipe to Wireshark:
+`$ onomondo-live --token=a1b2c3 --sim=012345678 | wireshark -k -i -`

-You need to use the ID of one of your SIMs, and an API token.
+You need to use the ID of one or more of your SIMs, and an API token.

-You can also use the token used in the app.
-Get this by visiting `app.onomondo.com` and look at the network tab in developer tools.
+It is also possible to use the token used in the app.
+Get this by visiting https://app.onomondo.com and look at the network tab in developer tools.

-`$ onomondo-live --token=a1b2c4 --sim=000000001 --filename=output.pcap`
+If you want to listen to multiple SIMs you can supply multiple --sim params, like this: `--sim=111111111 --sim=222222222`